What was your educational and professional background before coming to SILS?

 What projects have gotten you most excited and/or what accomplishments have made you the proudest?

-I am extremely proud of the work I began last year in helping to plan social justice focused Socratic Seminars (a formal discussion, based on a text, in which the leader asks open-ended questions and encourages critical thinking), enriching existing curriculum for all students in 3rd-5th grade.
+I am extremely proud of the work I began last year in helping to plan social justice focused Socratic Seminars (a formal discussion, based on a text, in which the leader asks open-ended questions and encourages critical thinking), enriching existing curriculum for all students in third to fifth grades.
 We have continued our Socratic Seminars this year in the classroom and in evening workshops that include children and their parents.

 STEM Corner was a project I worked on with my former Library Assistant, where we brought books and interactive Science, Technology, Engineering and Math displays together with great results!